Doctor of Philosophy (Theological Studies) Program

 PhD/THS Program Minors

-Qualified students in the PhD/THS program will be permitted to take a 9-semester-hour minor in one of the other two doctoral programs.
+Qualified students in the PhD/THS program will be permitted to take an 8-unit minor in one of the other two doctoral programs (EDS or ICS).
 Qualified participants should:

-- demonstrate strong master’s level preparation in their primary field of study and
+- Demonstrate strong master’s level preparation in their primary field of study.

 Minors for PhD/THS program participants are completed in the following ways:

-PhD/THS minor in Intercultural Studies—9 semester hours in intercultural studies courses are completed in lieu of the dissertation proposal course (3 hours), comprehensive exam preparation course (3 hours), and 3 hours of advanced electives.
+PhD/THS minor in Intercultural Studies: 8 units in intercultural studies courses are completed in lieu of ID 9975 (3 units), the ICS elective (2 units), and 3 units of ID 9991.

 PhD/THS program participants electing to complete a minor should be aware that this may lengthen their program of study (i.e., minors are taken in lieu of dissertation proposal and comprehensive exam preparation courses whose content must then be completed independently).
-Participants may register for — 9975 and — 9990 for 0 credit hours in order to maintain full-time status.
+Participants may register for ID 9975 and ID 9991 for 0 units in order to maintain full-time status.

 Code | Title | Hours |